Car detailing

 Use of Pesticides

-Natural Remedies: Apply diatomaceous earth, a natural powder made from tiny fossilized aquatic organisms that can help kill bed bugs by dehydrating them.
+Natural Remedies: Apply diatomaceous earth, a natural powder made from tiny fossilized aquatic organisms that can help kill bed bugs in car by dehydrating them.

 • Ant Deterrents: Sprinkle cinnamon or use peppermint oil on affected areas.
 Peppermint contains menthol and menthone, compounds known for their insect-repelling capabilities to disrupt the ants' scent trails.